Former oil CEO charged with exchanging corporate favors for personal loans

 The SEC also charged Louie for the undisclosed loan to Schiller, and Mount Kellett for its secret plan to get Louie on Energy XXI's board.
 They paid penalties of $100,000 and $160,000 respectively, though did not admit to wrongdoing.

 Spokespeople for Mount Kellett Capital Management, Louie and Schiller could not be reached for comment.
-A spokesman for Energy XXI declined to comment.